 Toolkit

-point to subsequent possible Action
+points to subsequent possible Action

-nodes through their next_action_ids
+nodes via its next_action_ids

-are connected by weighted Next
+nodes are connected by weighted Next

-are connected by weighted Call
+nodes by weighted Call

 -